Money-Saving Tips for College Students

 However, regulations alone aren’t enough to keep young consumers from graduating with unnecessary debt.
 Here are four tips to help students save regularly and make better financial decisions:

-- Choose Your School Carefully: Selecting a college or university is a very important decision.
-Be sure to weigh the pros and cons of an institution along with the life you plan to lead upon graduating.
+Selecting a college or university is a very important decision.
+Weigh the pros and cons of an institution along with the life you plan to lead upon graduating.
 How would your life be impacted if you graduated with $10, $20 or $30 thousand in loans?
 Students with limited funds can save significant cash and prevent the need for extensive loans by attending a public school in their home state or taking select courses at a community college.

-- Save Daily: Tuition is only a part of the financial picture.
+Tuition is only a part of the financial picture.
 The way you manage daily living expenses throughout college can have a great impact on your savings and debt upon graduating.
 While it’s important to have fun, you shouldn’t go broke in pursuit of it.
 Host pot lucks rather than dining out, get a Netflix subscription rather than going to the movies and swap clothes with friends rather than hitting the mall.
-Brainstorm these types of cost effective swaps and plan social gatherings ahead of time.
+Brainstorm these types of cost-effective swaps and plan social gatherings ahead of time.